Nate Houser

-Nate Houser is a retired American soccer player who coaches the Baker University men's and women's soccer teams.
+Nate Houser is an American retired soccer player who is currently the Baker University associate vice president of advancement and senior advisor for DE&I initiatives.
 He played professionally in the A-League, National Professional Soccer League and second Major Indoor Soccer League.

 Player

 In 1990, Houser graduated from Poway High School.
 He attended Baker University, playing on the men's soccer team from 1990 to 1993.
 He graduated with a bachelor's degree in history and political science.
 In 2007, Baker University inducted Houser into its Athletic Hall of Fame.
 In 1993, the Wichita Wings drafted Houser in the territorial round of the National Professional Soccer League draft, but traded him to the Kansas City Attack.
 He went on to play eleven seasons with the Attack.
 In 1997, Kansas City won the NPSL championship.
 In addition to playing the winter indoor season with Kansas City, Houser also played outdoors with the Hampton Roads Mariners during the 1996 A-League season and the Rochester Rhinos during the 1997 A-League season.
 On March 7, 2000, Houser signed with the Milwaukee Rampage.
 On November 1, 2004, Houser joined the St. Louis Steamers.
 On March 19, 2005, the Steamers traded Houser and Mike Apple to the Baltimore Blast for Carlos Farias.
 In October 2010, he signed a one-year contract with the Missouri Comets.